phpandroidgladiator/todoist-api/source/includes/_projects.md

 -------- | -----------
-color | The color of the new project. indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). order | The order of the new project.
+color | The color of the new project. indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | The order of the new project.

 ## Update a project